The benefits of reading and writing for older people

 If you struggle to read smaller text in books, newspapers or magazines, and glasses don’t help, you could try reading aids, such as magnifiers and enhanced lighting.
 You may also like to explore digital options; many ebook readers, laptops and computers have the option of increasing font size and backlighting to make reading easier.

-Our guide to hearing and eye tests gives more advice on spotting problems with eyesight, getting an eye test and different vision aids that can be helpful.
+Our article about hearing and eye tests gives more advice on spotting problems with eyesight, getting an eye test and different vision aids that can be helpful.

 Find out more about how to stay active and healthy in older age, with advice on doing gentle home exercise.